sook-tusk/SRMS-Workshop/Project-management/SettingUp_Github_RStudio.md

 ## 7. Upload(push) your project in RStudio to github:

-Update your README file or other project files in RStudio.
+Update your README file or create a new R script file in RStudio.
 When complete, do the following.

 Navigate to the **Git** tab in RStudio, which is located next to the *Environment* tab.